akhilrex/podgrab/Readme.md

   <h1 align="center">Podgrab</h1>

   <p align="center">
-    A self-hosted tool to download latest podcast episodes as soon as they become live
+    A self-hosted podcast manager to download episodes as soon as they become live
     <br />
     <a href="https://github.com/akhilrex/podgrab"><strong>Explore the docs »</strong></a>
     <br />